-Publicizing what we are working on improving is the first step to making Growth a Team Sport, and a liberating one at that.
-In simply conveying to her team and the resident expert that she might need some help, Jane shifts into learning mode, no longer having to cover up her gaps and waste energy in doing so.
+Revealing discovery or learning goals is the first step to making Growth a Team Sport, and a liberating one at that.
+In simply conveying to her team and the resident expert that she might need some help, Jane shifts into learning mode, no longer having to Conceal her gaps and waste energy in doing so.

-What do colleagues stand to gain when they share their goals with each other?
-Several benefits accrue, and quickly too.
-They get more help; the help they get is better because people know how to help; they often get resources or referrals to the experts in their domain that they wouldn’t otherwise know; and they foster trust and connection in both directions.
-They also develop greater empathy for others: Jane herself is an expert in several sub-domains within data analytics, and in acknowledging her own gaps and seeking support from others, she realized that she could make a little more time for those who seek out her expertise (which, research shows, can improve outcomes).
+Several benefits accrue when teams publicize their improvement goals.
+Colleagues get more help; the help they get is better because their helpers know what help is needed; these dynamics foster trust and connection in both directions.
+They also give more to others: Jane herself is an expert in several sub-domains within data analytics, and in acknowledging her own gaps and seeking support from others, she realized that she could make more time for those who seek out her expertise (which, research shows, can improve outcomes).

-Ambitious leaders and managers often tense when they hear that performance outcomes might be placed as secondary to learning.
-“Yeah, yeah, learning’s important, it’s nice,” they say, “but we have a bottom line to consider.”
-Ironically, several studies reliably show that in innovation environments characterized by high uncertainty and complexity, learning goals yield better outcomes than outcome goals — and they have the added benefit of increasing long-term performance.
+But you care about outcomes!
+Fear not.
+Several studies reliably show that in innovation environments characterized by high uncertainty and complexity, discovery goals yield better outcomes than outcome goals — and they have the added benefit of increasing long-term performance.
 Goal framing matters!
+(Like SMART goals or OKRs, discovery goals still need to be specific, challenging, and time-bound.)

 Why is this the case?
 Most of us were educated in a routine execution setting, one in which outcome goals increase motivation and, consequently, short-term performance.
 We see a goal; we know what to do to get there.

 In complex and uncertain settings requiring experimentation, however, outcome goals increase anxiety (“How do they expect me do do that?!”), and, consequently, harm short- and long-term performance.
-Under the same conditions, learning goals increase psychological safety, which supports wise risk-taking and experimentation with new strategies.
+Under the same complex and uncertain conditions, however, discovery goals increase psychological safety, which supports wise risk-taking and experimentation with new strategies.
 This experimentation leads to discovering more effective strategies, and, consequently, short- and long-term performance.
 At this point, the amount of uncertainty is reduced, and we can return to using outcome goals again.

-If you find yourself in a growth environment characterized by high challenge and uncertainty, setting learning goals and sharing them with others is the first step to growth as a team sport.
+If you find yourself in a growth environment characterized by high challenge and uncertainty, setting discovery/learning goals and Revealing them to others is the first step to making Growth a Team Sport.

 Blind Spots & Mirrors

 Rarely are any of us wholly aware of our gaps, especially when entering challenging new territory.
-Many well-meaning individuals vow to try harder to see their blind spots and avoid them.
-Instead of drumming up more effort, it is much more effective to install mirrors.
-In this sense, your teammates can serve as your mirrors.
+Instead of vowing to try harder to see our blind spots and avoid them, it is much more effective to install mirrors.
+Our teammates are our mirrors — if we accept them as such.

-When you craft explicit agreements with each other about giving visibility into the impacts of each other’s actions (i.e. feedback), then your teammates will act as mirrors, helping you see your actions and impacts in the moment they occur, the very moment in which you have the greatest ability to change (Anders Ericsson, the researcher behind the 10,000-hours-of-practice notion, cites the immediacy of feedback as crucial in the development of mastery).
-While not every mirror gives an accurate reflection every time, you get a clearer sense of yourself from many mirrors over time.
-This visibility enables you to assess alignment between our goals/values/intentions and our actual impacts — and then adjust as needed.
+When we craft explicit agreements in our teams to give visibility into the impacts of each other’s actions (i.e. feedback), then our teammates will act as mirrors, helping us see our actions and impacts in the moment they occur, which research shows is the very moment in which we have the greatest ability to change and grow.
+While not every mirror gives an accurate reflection every time, we get a clearer sense of ourselves from many mirrors over time.
+This visibility enables us to assess alignment between our goals/values/intentions and our actual impacts — and then adjust as needed.

-Unfortunately, in most organizations people regularly withhold feedback from their teammates, thus handicapping their teammates’ ability to grow and, in turn, their own.
-Dave, a project manager I coached, spoke about a research scientist who talked incessantly at meetings.
-During an expansion phase that involved some role reshuffling, Dave took the scientist off a recurring meeting invitation.
-He chose not to give the scientist direct feedback explaining the reason.
-Dave explained, “I didn’t want to hurt the guy’s feelings, plus, I don’t have any authority over him, so I didn’t think it was my place to give him feedback.
+For example, Dave, a project manager I coached, spoke about a colleague who talked incessantly at meetings.
+During an expansion phase that involved some role reshuffling, Dave removed the colleague from a recurring meeting invitation.
+He chose not to give the colleague direct feedback, explaining, “I didn’t want to hurt the guy’s feelings.
+Plus, I don’t have any authority over him, so I didn’t think it was my place to give him feedback.
 I thought, maybe I would tell my manager, who could speak to his manager, who could tell him.”
-Withholding feedback prevails again; what we are not aware of, we cannot improve.
+That didn’t happen.
+What we are not aware of, we cannot improve.

-Ultimately, with some coaching on how to approach the conversation, Dave stepped into the discomfort of broaching the topic with the scientist.
+Ultimately, Dave stepped into the discomfort of broaching the topic with his colleague.
 At first, Dave reported, “He felt hurt — not about the feedback, but that nobody was telling him their concerns.
 And then he thanked me.
 He said he wished people had just told him, and he encouraged me to approach him with more feedback in the future.
 I felt like the conversation brought us closer.”

-As Dave’s conversation illustrates, when we give critical feedback skillfully, it not only supports growth, but it can also build a sense of deeper connection.
+As Dave’s conversation illustrates, when we give critical feedback skillfully, it not only supports growth, but it can also build a sense of deeper trust and connection.

 See here for Part II on Psychological Safety, Acing Failure, and Leader Modeling.